KennedyMungai/SimpleFastAPIProject/README.md

-# SimpleFastAPIProject
+# A Simple Fast API Project
-A simple fastapi project to test its working with MySQL
+This simple project is meant to test how to work with MySQL inside of fast api